mauprogramador/scopus-survey-api/legal/TERMS_OF_SERVICE.md

 ### 4.1.
 Our Intellectual Property

-The Service and its original content (excluding content provided by third-party frameworks and libraries), features, and functionality are and will remain the exclusive property of the [Federal Institute of Mato Grosso do Sul (IFMS) - Campus Três Lagoas](https://www.ifms.edu.br/campi/campus-tres-lagoas).
+The Service and its original content (excluding content provided by third-party frameworks and libraries), features, and functionality are and will remain the exclusive property of the [Instituto Federal de Mato Grosso do Sul (IFMS) - Campus Três Lagoas](https://www.ifms.edu.br/campi/campus-tres-lagoas).
 The Service is protected by copyright and other laws of Brazil.
 Therefore, the Service cannot be used in connection with any product or service without the prior written consent.

 ### 4.2.
 Third-Party Data (Scopus)